 - Strong Hearts Native Helpline: Chat online daily from 7 a.m. to 10 p.m.
 CT with this domestic violence organization that works to provide support for American Indians who have experienced domestic or sexual violence.
 They also provide a 24/7 helpline at 1-844-762-8483.

 - SAMHSA Treatment Referral Helpline: 1-877-726-4727 Call this hotline to receive general information on mental health, find local treatment services, and speak to a live person Monday – Friday from 8 a.m. to 8 p.m.
 EST.

 - National Suicide Prevention Lifeline: 1-800-273-8255 Call this hotline during a crisis anytime, 24/7 to speak with a trained crisis counselor.

 - Indian Country Child Trauma Center: 405-271-8858 A SAMHSA-funded program that develops training, technical assistance, program development, and resources on trauma-informed care to tribal communities.

 - Well for Culture: A movement that aims to recover Indigenous health and wellness practices.

 - Just Healing: A resource site centered around aiding BIPOC communities who are fighting for justice against oppression.

-- To Live to See the Great Day that Dawns: A guide from SAMHSA on preventing suicide among American Indian and Alaska Native youth and young adults.
+- To Live to See the Great Day that Dawns: A guide from SAMHSA on preventing suicide among American Indian and Alaska Native youth and adults.

 - You Feel Like Sh*t: An interactive guide to check in on your mental health and self-care.